pyvista/pyvista-tutorial/_sources/tutorial/04_filters/exercises/c_compute-normals.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 38-41

-We could also use face/cell normals to extract all the faces of a mesh facing a general direction.
+We could also use face or cell normals to extract all the faces of a mesh facing a general direction.
 In the following snippet, we take a mesh, compute the normals along its cell faces, and extract the faces that face upward.